MileHacker Logo

 Carry any necessary prescription medications and a basic first-aid kit.

-• Stay hydrated, particularly during summer.
+• Stay hydrated, especially in summer.

 • Be mindful of tick-borne risks in rural areas.